FBartos/PublicationBiasBenchmark/README.md

   Doucouliagos, 2014)
 - …

+### Available Performance Metrics

+See `?performance_metrics` for the full list of performance metrics and their Monte Carlo standard errors/

 ### DGM OSF Repositories

 All DGM are linked within the OSF repository () and contain the